 The fashion and textiles industry has many career opportunities so whether you want to be a fashion designer for the catwalk, interior designer, or a costume designer, or work in fashion journalism this course can be the start of an exciting career.

 Progression and Careers

-Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College University Centre.
+Some universities require students to complete a Foundation Diploma in Art and Design at college before progressing; we offer this at Nelson and Colne College’s University Centre.
 However many of our students progress directly to university.
-Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the London College of Fashion, the University of Manchester, Kingston University and Leeds College of Art, studying a broad range of degrees such as Fine Art, Fashion and Textile Retailing, Interior and Spatial Design, Marketing, Surface Pattern Design, Costume Design and Fashion Communication and Promotion to name but a few.
+Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the London College of Fashion, the University of Manchester, Kingston University and Leeds College of Art, studying a broad range of degrees in Fine Art, Fashion and Textile Retailing, Marketing, Surface Pattern Design and Costume Design, to name but a few.